Brittle cookies made with black olives and white chocolate – an irresistible salty-sweet flavor combination!

 Let’s make cookies great again!

-Preheat the oven to 180°c – fan works best for a brittle and crunchy cookies.
+Preheat the oven to 180°c – fan works best for brittle and crunchy cookies.

 Chop the olives, white chocolate and walnuts very thoroughly.
-Mix the flour, sugar, baking power, olives, chocolate and walnuts in a bowl with a fork.
+Mix the flour, sugar, baking powder, olives, chocolate and walnuts in a bowl with a fork.

 In a second bowl, cream the butter with a handheld mixer.
 Add the egg and keep whisking till the mixture is smooth.
 Add the flour mixture and stir with a fork until everything comes together and there are no more dry spots.
 Use your hands at the end to form one big ball of dough.

 Fill a small little bowl with 2-3cm of sugar.
-Get a heaped spoonfull of dough, form it to a walnut sized ball and coat it in the sugar.
+Get a heaped spoonful of dough, form it to a walnut-sized ball and coat it in the sugar.
 Repeat making balls until all dough is gone.

 Place a piece of parchment paper the size of a baking tray onto your kitchen counter.
-Put 4 dough balls onto it and place the another piece of parchment paper on top.
-Roll out the dough balls with a rolling pun until they have the size of a coaster.
+Put 4 dough balls onto it and place another piece of parchment paper on top.
+Roll out the dough balls with a rolling pin until they have the size of a coaster.

 Remove the top layer of parchment paper.
 Transfer the parchment paper with the cookies on it onto a baking tray and bake in the oven for 10 minutes.